openstack-archive/kloudbuster/doc/source/usage.rst

 Starting the KloudBuster Server from a git clone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use git clone, you can bring up the KloudBuster Web/REST server fron the CLI.
+If you use git clone, you can bring up the KloudBuster Web/REST server from the CLI.
 KloudBuster uses the `Pecan <http://www.pecanpy.org/>`_ web server to host both the KloudBuster REST server and the KloudBuster front-end website (which listens to port 8080 by default).

 From the root of the KloudBuster repository, go to the kb_server directory.
-If this is the first time to start the server, run below command once to setup the environment::
+If this is the first time you start the server, run the below command once to setup the environment::

     $ python setup.py develop